I. Scope

 VII.
 Non-Disclosure Agreements

 Maintaining confidentiality of intellectual property can be key during the development stages.
 When involving non-Earlham vendors or non-creators in the commercialization, marketing, and/or evaluation period, intellectual property may be safely disclosed outside the Institution under the protection of a Non-Disclosure Agreement (NDA).
 This is because disclosures made under an appropriate NDA are not considered public disclosures, unless the recipient of the information breaches the NDA.
-When an employee wishes to disclose an invention to an external researcher associated with a company or other for-profit organization, or directly to the company or organization itself, they should have a confidentiality agreement signed that states the obligation of the recipient not to use the intellectual property for any other purposes than to evaluate it.
-An Earlham Non-Disclosure Agreement template may be found on the Grants and Sponsored Research webpage maintained by the Office of Sponsored Programs and Foundation Relations (OSP).
-Executed NDAs should be returned to the OSP.
+When an employee wishes to disclose an invention to an external researcher associated with a company or other for-profit organization, or disclose an invention directly to the company or organization itself, the individual should have a confidentiality agreement signed that states the obligation of the recipient to not use the intellectual property for any other purposes than to evaluate it.
+An Earlham Non-Disclosure Agreement (NDA) template may be found on the Grants and Sponsored Research webpage maintained by the Office of Grants and Sponsored Research (OGSR).
+OGSR will assist the employee in determining the appropriate signors of the NDA under Earlham policies.
+Executed NDAs should be returned to OGSR.

 Responsible party.
-Responsibility for this policy lies with the College’s Academic Dean with support from the OSP.
-The President, CFO, and College’s Academic Dean, are the only institutional officers with authority to sign on behalf of Earlham for matters related to Intellectual Property.
+Responsibility for this policy lies with Earlham’s Chief Academic Officer with support from the OGSR.
+The President, CFO, and Chief Academic Officer, are the only institutional officers with authority to sign on behalf of Earlham for matters related to Intellectual Property.

 Dispute Resolution.
 Questions or disputes regarding the interpretation of this policy shall be mediated by a mutually agreed upon third party.

 Distribution.
-This policy is posted to the Earlham College website on the Grants and Sponsored Research webpage which is accessible via the Academic Dean’s Faculty Resources page.
+This policy is posted to the Earlham website on the Grants and Sponsored Research webpage which is accessible via the Chief Academic Officer’s Faculty Resources page.

 VIII.
 Policy Review